Hyperting/chakra-admin/CONTRIBUTING.md

 yarn start:all
 ```

-## Show changes in the example project
+## Update chakra-admin in the example project

 In order to show the changes made in the `packages` directory in the example project, you can run from the root of the project: